My-Little-Forum/mylittleforum/README.md

     - deleting uxsers according to definable criteria
     - reset previous consents to the terms of use and/or the privacy policy because of changes in one or the other document

-### Pages
+### Additional pages

 - creation of website pages as supplement to the forum, in example a help page, the terms of use or the privacy policy
-- formatting the pages content with HTML
+- formatting the pages content with HTML and the CSS rules of the applied forum theme
 - pages have a fix URL and a link can optionally be displayed in the user menu

 ## Installation